This accessibility statement applies to Coxhoe Parish Council.

 We know some parts of this website aren’t fully accessible.
-We have an action plan and are working to put this right.

-If you have any accessibility problems or feedback, please email us at email@example.com
+If you need information on this website in a different format or have any feedback, please email us at email@example.com

-The Equality and Human Rights Commission (EHRC) is responsible for enforcing the accessibility regulations.
-If you’re not happy with how we respond, please contact the Equality Advisory and Support Service (EASS).
+The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
+If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Technical information about this website’s accessibility

 Coxhoe Parish Council is committed to making its website accessible, in accordance with The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.